secrierlab/SpottedPy/README.md

 •    _sp.sensitivity_calcs_ performs the sensitivity analysis to evaluate the impact of varying hotspot sizes on the spatial relationships by  incrementally adjusting the neighbourhood parameter or p-value for the Getis-Ord statistic.

+•    _sp.plot_distance_distributions_across_batches_ plots all the distances from the two comparison hotspots of interest across each slide.

+•    _sp.access_individual_hotspots_ plots the distances of each hotspot for one slide between two comparison hotspots.
+Useful to assess heterogeneity of relationships.

+•    _sp.plot_hotspots_by_number_ plots the unique hotspot numbers across all slides.

 •    _sp.calculate_inner_outer_correlations_ (Inner outer correlation) calculated by correlating signatures across a central spot of interest and the direct neighbourhood of spots surrounding it. set rings_range to calculate how the correlation changes as you expand ring surrounding a spot.

 •    _sp.calculate_neighbourhood_correlation_ function correlates phenotypes with cells within a spot/spatial unit. rings_range sets the number of rings.